SithuAung1988/Vedic-Planetary-Aspectarium/README.md

 <summary>READ MORE.</summary>
 <br />

-Before using `VPA`, please be aware that the current version employs what I call the `**Alternative Method**` for calculating planetary aspects.
+Before using `VPA`, please be aware that the current version employs what I call the **`Alternative Method`** for calculating planetary aspects.
 The key difference between the `Traditional Method` and the `Alternative Method` lies in how retrograde planets (including `Rahu` and `Ketu`) create aspects with other planets.
 In the `Alternative Method`, the assumption is that planets can only aspect planets that are ahead of them in their path (i.e., they cannot see backward).
 If a planet is moving in normal motion, it can only aspect those with a higher degree.
 Conversely, if a planet is in retrograde motion, it can only aspect those with a lower degree.

-I come from a long line of Vedic astrologers.
-According to our oral tradition, my ancestors migrated from India to Burma in the early 18th century and served as astrologers in the Burmese royal court, advising many kings and princes.
-This method of calculating planetary aspects has been passed down through generations within my family.
-It has been tested repeatedly and found to be more reliable than the `traditional method`, which is why I am committed to preserving this tradition.

 For example, consider a scenario where `Planet A` is a fast-moving planet and `Planet B` is a slow-moving planet.
 If A is in `Scorpio` and B is in `Taurus`, their aspect is strong as they move towards each other.
 Once A completes a full 60 virupas aspect to B, it moves away and stops aspecting B. Later, when A is in `Libra`, its 7th aspect point is in `Aries`.
 If A starts moving normally again and re-enters `Scorpio`, it makes a 7th aspect to B once more.
 Initially, A aspected B from the front side, and upon returning, it aspects B from the back side.
 From B’s perspective, A first aspected it from the front and later from the back.

 In the `traditional method`, even if Planet A aspects Planet B twice in similar scenarios, it always aspects B from the back side, never making a face-to-face aspect.
 Prominent Vedic astrologers like `Prof. K.S.
-Krishnamurti` (1902-1978) emphasized that aspects made by retrograde planets are stronger than those made by planets in normal motion.
+Krishnamurti` emphasized that aspects made by retrograde planets are stronger than those made by planets in normal motion.
 This is why I believe this method of calculating aspects is more logical than traditional methods.

 Another example involves planets with special aspects.
 If `Mars` is in `Scorpio` and `Planet A` is in `Leo`, the `traditional method` suggests no aspect between them.
 However, using the `alternative method`, `Mars` aspects `Planet A` via its `4th` special aspect.
 When `Mars` returns to normal motion, its `7th` or `8th` aspects fail to aspect `Planet B`.
 Whether an aspect exists or not can significantly impact predictions.

 I believe more research is needed in this area.
-Classical Vedic treatises like BPHS, Brihat Jataka, Saravali, Phaladeepika, and Jataka Parijata do not mention the `alternative method`, to the best of my knowledge. _I apologize for any shortcomings in my understanding_.
-However, given the long history of Vedic astrology, I do not believe my ancestors invented this method.
-Therefore, I refer to it as the `Alternative Method` to distinguish it from the `traditional method`.
+Classical Vedic treatises like BPHS, Brihat Jataka, Saravali, Phaladeepika, and Jataka Parijata do not mention the `alternative method`, to the best of my knowledge.
+If the topic was mentioned in these classics, then **I apologize for any shortcomings in my understanding**.

 </details>